glosis-ld/glosis/docs/README_WiDoco.md

 ==================

 This folder contains the assets necessary to generate the documentation of the various ontology modules.
-Ultimatelly, the documentation is created by WiDoco, but some pre-processing is necessary to transform the ontology meta-data into WiDoco input config files.
+Ultimately, the documentation is created by WiDoco, but some pre-processing is necessary to transform the ontology meta-data into WiDoco input config files.